cfe-lab/CFEIntact/docs/workflow.md

 If the impact is large enough, meaning that too many nucleotides got frame shifted, then output an error with code `FrameshiftInOrf`.

+#### Sequence divergence check

+The aim of the sequence divergence check in CFEIntact is straightforward: to compare the amino acid sequences derived from open reading frames (ORFs) in a query HIV sequence against the corresponding amino acid sequences of ORFs in known subtype references.
+This comparison serves to gauge how much the sequence under analysis deviates from established references, highlighting potential sequencing errors, evolutionary changes, or the presence of novel variants.

+**Steps:**

+1. **ORF Alignment:** Each detected ORF in the query sequence is translated into its amino acid sequence and aligned against the amino acid sequence of the corresponding ORF in the reference subtype.

+2. **Scoring and Normalization:** The alignment is scored based on a predefined scoring system that rewards matches and penalizes mismatches and gaps.
+The raw score is then normalized to account for ORF length, providing a measure of divergence per amino acid that facilitates comparison across different ORFs and sequences.

+3. **Threshold Determination:** Based on an extensive study conducted by the BCCfE Laboratory, thresholds for divergence have been established.
+These thresholds are crucial for distinguishing between sequences that are functionally similar to their subtype references and those that are significantly divergent.
+The specifics of this study, including the threshold values, are documented on the [cutoffs page](cutoffs.md).

+4. **Decision and Reporting:** If the normalized divergence score of an ORF exceeds the established threshold, a `SequenceDivergence` error is reported, indicating a significant deviation from the subtype reference.
+This error includes detailed information about the affected ORF and the extent of its divergence.

+It's important to note that this check treats all mutations equally, without differentiating their potential impact on gene function.
+As such, both critical mutations in gene binding sites and inconsequential mutations in redundant regions are weighted the same.
+This lack of specificity is an inevitable limitation of a "generic distance measure", making it less accurate for detailed functional analysis.

+Due to its broad approach to identifying divergence, which may overemphasize the importance of minor mutations, this check is recommended to be disabled by default.
+Researchers and analysts are encouraged to enable this check based on specific needs or when comprehensive divergence assessment is required, keeping in mind its limitations.

 ### Small ORFs analysis